inexorabletash/model2/article1/content.md

-Using Your Model 2 Bis, Revisited
+Using Your Model/2 bis, Revisited
 =================================
 By Joshua Bell